 Why do you form a business entity?
 For most people, the reason is to create a shield of protection between the liabilities and debts of the LLC and their personal assets.
-For others, however, the purpose is to use the entity as part of an asset protection or estate plan.
+For others, the purpose is to use the entity as part of an asset protection or estate plan.
 A single member LLC provides protection in the first instance in most cases, but rarely the second case.
-We will focus on the first instance for the purpose of this article.
+Let’s focus on the first instance for the purpose of this article.

 Business Debts and Liabilities

 You decide to launch a website selling lampshades for people to wear at parties.
 Since booze will inevitably be involved, you make the wise choice to set up a limited liability company.
 As the only owner, the entity is designated a single member limited liability company automatically.
 The owner of an interest in a limited liability company is called a “member.”

 So, does this business entity provide you with protection from lawsuits and business debts?
 Yes…and no.

 An LLC will protect you from liability claims arising from business operations so long as the entity is set up, capitalized and run correctly.
 For example, let’s assume we move forward with the lampshade website.
 The business does well, but an idiot attempts to drive his car while wearing one of our lampshades.
 He crashes and sues the company.
 In this scenario, he can only sue the LLC.
 You, the single member, are protected.
 However, this is not the end of the story.

 In certain situations, the single member LLC will provide you with no protection.
 No protection exists where you are personally involved in the disputed action and sued as an individual based on the involvement.
 As always, an example can show how this might play out.